DakshRocks21/wordle/README.md

 # Wordle

+## How to use

+Use live server for HTML, CSS, JS
+User Terminal/Powershell for Python

 ## Errors

+### python

 1. If the word is `lepid` and userInput is `hello` , the result is wrong...